hylu-dev/hylu-blog/content/posts/osu_banner.md

 Animating was pretty simple, I only animated the positions of the characters and props with a subtle rotation to *Mocha's* head to give her a little bit more life as well as the beach ball.
 The rotation is really the coolest part as it suddenly gives the 2D scene a lot more depth.

 ![Animating](/img/osu/banner/animating.gif)

+Last thing to do was pop in a final render and we're done!